Can You MIG Weld Steel Using 100% Argon Gas?

 - The arc tends to be less stable.

 - Combining an unstable arc with reduced power prevents the formation of a fluid, workable puddle.
-In other words, the molten pool of metal will be stiff and hard to work.
+In other words, the molten pool will be of higher viscosity and harder to manipulate and control.

 - The filler material sits on top of the steel in a narrow, tall bead.